-When set, the source translation is based on this file, but all others are based on Monolingual base language file.
-In case the string is not translated in source translation, translating to other languages is prohibited.
+When set, the source strings are based on this file, but all other languages are based on Monolingual base language file.
+In case the string is not translated into the source language, translating to other languages is prohibited.
 This provides Quality gateway for the source strings.